On this Gudi Padwa, may Lord Vishnu showers prosperity and bring the joy of spring in your life

 People pray Lord Vishnu on this occasion and offer him prayers and traditional offerings.
 According to the tales, Lord Vishnu asks Gods to bless people with prosperity and health.

 According to Hindu mythology and sacred Hindu writings, the instance of dusk right before the sunrise is immensely prosperous.
 This time offers endless goodness and positive energy.
-The one who prays to the Lord Sun at the time of sunrise receives both vigor and affluence.
-And so the people who pray to the lord for prosperity, love, and liveliness.
+Therefore, the one who prays to the Lord Sun at the time of sunrise receives both vigor and affluence.
+Also, the people who pray to the lord for prosperity, love, and liveliness.

 The festival of Gudi Padwa is celebrated to commemorate the victory of good over evil in the form of Lord Vishnu’s seventh incarnation, Lord Rama triumphing over demon King Ravana.

 This festival embraces the belief of a grand number of people.
 Thus, it gathers a tremendous amount of devotees praying on the occasion.
-The event offers a notable sight when several Gudi arrangements are visible in front of the household on the streets.
+Also, the event offers a notable sight when several Gudi arrangements are visible in front of the household on the streets.

 People tie a bright (kesariya) color silk cloth on the top of long bamboo.
-On top of the bamboo, it has either one or more boughs of neem with a garland of flowers.
+In the point of fact, on top of the bamboo,-++-+- it has either one or more boughs of neem with a garland of flowers.

 The village and cities and loaded with enthusiasms and festivity on this day.
 People carry huge processions and host the community Gudi Kavad.
-They together carry Gudi Kavad to Lord Shiva’s temple.
+Therefore, they together carry Gudi Kavad to Lord Shiva’s temple.

 The festivity majorly takes place in the western part of the country.
-On this day, the performance of the ancient dance form of Lord Shiva has a special position because this festival draws a link with Neelkanth.
+However, on this day, in many areas, the performance of the ancient dance form of Lord Shiva has a special position because this festival draws a link with Neelkanth.

 In ancient Hindu tales, the legend Bramha marks this as the creation date of time & cosmos.
-So, people commemorate this event on the regards of the creation of the universe.
+Therefore, people commemorate this event on the regards of the creation of the universe.

 The major dish of the festival of Gudi Padwa is Pooran Poli.
 However, you may also like to try-